sbobek/acfx/README.md

 # Actionable Counterfactual Explanations
-The repository is a software implementation and set of additional utitlity tools for a CCF (Constrained Counterfactuals) method.
+The repository is a software implementation and set of additional utility tools for a CCF (Constrained Counterfactuals) method.
-## Instalation
+## Installation

 First install all python packages
 ``` bash